 - 18% said that the high cost of medication made it difficult to pay for basic needs, like food or housing.
 And 18% have borrowed money from friends or family, taken out a loan, or declared bankruptcy because of high medication expenses.

 The out-of-pocket expenses for patients have been steadily increasing.
 More and more people are covered by insurance plans that have high deductibles and/or increased co-pay fees.
 And sometimes insurance companies stop paying for medications that they covered in the past.

 Why should we worry about these high prices?

 If you are struggling to pay for your prescription medications, don’t give up!
-There are several ways to reduce your out-of-pocket costs for your medications, as described below.
+There are several ways to save money on prescription medications, as described below.
 Note that each option is not mutually exclusive – you can try more than one option for each medication.

 Talk to your doctor.

-- Find out from your doctor if you can order a higher dosage of a medication that you can then cut in half.
+- The possibility of ordering a higher dosage of a medication that you can then cut in half.
 Sometimes increasing the dosage adds little expense, and you’ll get twice as many pills at your needed dosage.
 If you choose to do this, buy a pill cutter at your pharmacy – they’re not expensive and they make it easier to get an accurate split.

 Buy in bulk.

-Getting a 3-month supply of medication in one prescription can save you money, including only paying one co-pay instead of 3.
+Ask your doctor for a 3-month prescription since getting a 3-month supply of medication at once can save you money, including only paying one co-pay instead of 3 co-pays.

 Talk to your pharmacist.